AG2048/smart-chess/chess_game_plan.md

 `draw_type()` determines if game is stalemate, insufficient materials, or 50 move rule.
 Behaviour undefined if game isn't over.

 `possible_moves()` given a square, return a list of squares the piece can move to.
 Empty set for square without pieces or cannot move.
+(Make sure to account for pawn's special movement AND invalid moves when in check or when pinned)

 `all_possible_moves()` list of all possible moves that can be done by a side